Unknownplanet40/MySQL-Auto-Repair-Script/README.md

 2. Find the `RunMySQLRepair.bat` file in the downloaded folder.
 3. Right-click on `RunMySQLRepair.bat` and select "Run as Administrator".
     <!-- 4.
 Choose the desired mode (Normal, WhatIf, Verbose, or WhatIf + Verbose). -->
-4. Choose the desired mode (Normal or Verbose).
+4. Choose the desired mode (Normal or Verbose or Backup Before Repair <sup> `This will back up user databases only before repair`</sup>).
 5. The script will execute and attempt to repair MySQL issues automatically.
 6. Follow any on-screen prompts if necessary.
 7. Check the MySQL service status in XAMPP after the script completes.
 8. If issues persist, just type "Y" when prompted to retry the repair process.
-9. If problems continue after 5 attempts, consider seeking further assistance or consulting MySQL documentation.
+9. If problems continue after 5 attempts, consider seeking further assistance or consulting MySQL documentation or trying other troubleshooting methods.
 10. Enjoy your repaired MySQL server!

 # What It Does Internally